-- $\checkmark$ Worker's first and last name, and claim number - ✓ Payee details - ✓ ABN of the payee - $\checkmark$ Name of the service provider who provided the service - $\checkmark$ SIRA workers compensation approval number; or, where treatment is provided: - interstate practitioners who practice exclusively outside of NSW and provide services in practices outside of NSW to workers in the NSW workers compensation scheme living outside of NSW are not required to be approved by SIRA.
+- ✓ Worker's first and last name, and claim number - ✓ Payee details - ✓ ABN of the payee - ✓ Name of the service provider who provided the service - ✓ SIRA workers compensation approval number, or where treatment is provided: - interstate practitioners who practise exclusively outside of NSW and provide services in practices outside of NSW to workers in the NSW workers compensation scheme living outside of NSW are not required to be approved by SIRA.
 In these cases, practitioners should submit the service provider number INT0000. - to exempt workers practitioners providing treatment under the NSW workers compensation scheme to police officers, paramedics, fire fighters and coal miners are not required to be approved by SIRA.
 In these cases, practitioners should submit the service provider number EXT0000. - ✓ Date of service - ✓ SIRA workers compensation payment classification code (as per part 1) - ✓ List service cost for each SIRA workers compensation payment classification code and service duration (if applicable) as a separate line item - ✓ Date of invoice (must be on the day of or after last date of service listed on the invoice)

-Example invoice format
+7.1.1.
+Example invoice format:

-Company Name

-ABN: XXXXXX
+Company Name INVOICE NUMBER: XXXX ABN: XXXXXX INVOICE DATE: XXXX

-SIRA approval number: [where appropriate] XXXXX
+SIRA approval number: [where appropriate]

+[Insert payee details: Street address City, STATE/TERR, Postcode]

+[To: [For:

-[Insert payee details: Street address INVOICE NUMBER: XXXX INVOICE DATE: XXXX [To: Insert insurer name Street address City, STATE/TERR, Postcode] [For: Worker: Insert first and last name Claim number: Insert worker's claim number]
+Insert insurer name Worker: Insert first and last name

+Street address Claim number: Insert worker's claim number]

+City, STATE/TERR, Postcode]

-SIRA PAYMENT CLASSIFCATION CODE SERVICE DESCRIPTION NAME OF PRACTITIONER DATE OF SERVICE SERVICE DURATION AMOUNT PSY001 Initial consultation and treatment John Smith 01/01/2021 0.5 hours \$117.00 TOTAL \$117.00
+SIRA PAYMENT CLASSIFCATION CODE SERVICE DESCRIPTION NAME OF PRACTITIONER DATE OF SERVICE SERVICE DURATION AMOUNT PSY001 Initial consultation and treatment John Smith 10/02/2023 0.5 hours \$123.30 TOTAL \$123.30

+7.2.
 How is GST applied?